Back to Blog

 • โ€ขRicher metadataโ€” online tools can fetch page content on save, storing page text, images, and metadata that Chrome doesn't capture.

-• โ€ขService dependencyโ€” if the online service shuts down (see: Pocket, Matter, Omnivore), your bookmarks are at risk.
+• โ€ขService dependencyโ€” if the online service stops investing or shuts down (Pocket closed July 2025, Omnivore was discontinued after acquisition, Matter is still live but Apple-mobile focused with a slower release pace), your bookmarks are at risk.
 Chrome's local manager doesn't have this problem.

 • โ€ขSearch qualityโ€” online managers with full-text indexing can find a bookmark by something you remember about the content, not just the title.
 Chrome can't do this.